phase2/pl-d8-demo/README.md

-# Example Drupal 8 Development Environment

-Example Drupal 8 development environment using Outrigger.
+# Pattern Lab 2 on Drupal 8, running on Outrigger

 ## Setup